Ankita Lokhande Celebrates Birthday With Alleged BF Vicky, Pavitra Rishta Actors, Mouni & Others

 Shruti Kanwar

 Shruti Kanwar shared a video in which Ankita was seen cutting the cake which had her film character Jhalkari Bai's (from Manikarnika) picture.
-Ankita friends sang ‘birthday' song and cheered her by taking Jhalkari Bai's name instead of Ankita.
+Ankita's friends wished her and cheered her by taking Jhalkari Bai's name.

 Mishthi Tyagi